Western Digital seeks court injunction to block sale of Toshiba chip unit

 A third source familiar with the matter said Western Digital expects to get a ruling on its injunction request by mid-July and that arbitration cases generally take 16-24 months to resolve.

-It has been in talks with Bain Capital and the group now includes South Korea's SK Hynix Inc, sources have said.
+It has been in talks with Bain Capital and the group now includes South Korea's SK Hynix Inc (000660.KS), sources have said.

-INCJ was, however, also part of a proposed bid tabled by Western Digital last week that also included U.S. private equity firm KKR & Co LP, other sources familiar with the matter have said.
+INCJ was, however, also part of a proposed bid tabled by Western Digital last week that also included U.S. private equity firm KKR & Co LP (KKR.N), other sources familiar with the matter have said.

 Other bidders include Foxconn, the world's largest contract electronics maker.
-Foxconn, formally known as Hon Hai Precision Industry, is leading a consortium that includes Apple Inc computing giant Dell Inc and Kingston Technology Co.
+Foxconn, formally known as Hon Hai Precision Industry (2317.TW), is leading a consortium that includes Apple Inc (AAPL.O) computing giant Dell Inc and Kingston Technology Co.

 Toshiba's shares were down 0.5 percent in afternoon trade.